Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Some benefits are available to all Magic Key holders, which you can find on the Magic Key Portal in your Disneyland app.

-These benefits include park hopping ability between Disneyland and Disney California Adventure parks and entrance to an exclusive Magic Key Terrace dining area.
+These benefits include park hopping ability between Disneyland Resort and Disney California Adventure theme parks and entrance to an exclusive Magic Key Terrace dining area.

 Inspire Key [Previously known as the Dream Key]

-The Inspire Key is the highest tier option at $1,599 annually or $118.34 each month after a $179 down payment when using the monthly payment plan.
+The Inspire Key Pass is the top tier pass and highest tier option at $1,599 annually or $118.34 each month after a $179 down payment when using the monthly payment plan.

-This option offers the most flexibility for visiting with the fewest Magic Key block-out dates.
+This option offers the most flexibility for visiting with the fewest Magic Key block-out dates and theme park restrictions.

 It also includes parking at the theme park parking structures.